JoonHyeok-hozy-Kim/datastructure_and_algorithm_in_python/Part07_Linked_LIsts/part07_08_exercises.md

 ### C-7.26 Implement a method, concatenate(Q2) for the LinkedQueue class that takes all elements of LinkedQueue Q2 and appends them to the end of the original queue.
 The operation should run in O(1) time and should result in Q2 being an empty queue.
 * Sol.)
 As long as a queue has a singly linked form, the inefficiency that comes from traversing elements is inevitable.
   * Let k the size of Q1 and n the size of Q2.
-  * Consider that concatenating needs the linkage between Q1's last and Q2's first element.
+  * Consider that concatenation can be implemented by the linkage between Q1's last and Q2's first element.
-  * Under the singly linked condition, we have to make a choice : whether each element possesses the reference to the item next to or previous to it.
+  * However, under the singly linked condition, we have to make a choice : whether each element possesses the reference to the item next to or previous to it.
-    * In case of the former, searching for the last item needs traversing while the latter requires it for targeting the first item.
+    * In case of the former, searching for the last item needs traversing while the latter requires it for searching the first one.
   * Thus, at least one queue, Q1 or Q2, needs to be traversed at least one time.
   * Since the problem requires O(1) running time for Q2, regarding the number of elements in Q1 as a constant, we may achieve our goal.
 ```python